-OAKLAND, CA. – Smaller farmers, mom-and-pop businesses and existing medical marijuana companies will have a place in California’s recreational cannabis industry if voters pass a legalization measure this fall.
+OAKLAND, California – Smaller farmers, mom-and-pop businesses and existing medical marijuana companies will have a place in California’s recreational cannabis industry if voters pass a legalization measure this fall.

 That’s the message California Lt.
 Gov. Gavin Newsom, a big supporter of the legalization measure, gave marijuana business professionals on Tuesday.